-A student requiring travel on a school bus on an ad-hoc basis may be permitted to access the school bus at no cost.
+A student travelling on an ad-hoc basis may be permitted to access the school bus at no cost.
 The coordinating principal may approve an application to travel subject to all of the following conditions:

-- Student(s) are eligible under the standard criteria. - Student(s) will not disadvantage other passengers or result in an unacceptable bus loading. - The carriage of ad-hoc students does not result in the necessity for bus travellers to stand while the bus is travelling in a speed zone more than 80 kph. - The student accepts the conditions of travel and the authority of the coordinating principal. - PTV incurs no additional cost.
+- student(s) will not disadvantage other passengers or result in an unacceptable bus loading - the carriage of ad-hoc students does not result in the necessity for bus travellers to stand while the bus is travelling in a speed zone more than 80 kph - the student accepts the conditions of travel and the authority of the coordinating principal - PTV incurs no additional cost.